Curriculum and Pedagogy

 Book here: |

-Learning to Read in the Early Years Practical Workshop Target Audience: All ELC and Primary staff working within the early level The course will explore how children develop and learn the crucial skills for early reading.
+Learning to read in the Early Years Practical Workshop Target Audience: all ELC and Primary staff working within the Early Level The course will explore how children develop and learn the crucial skills for early reading.
 Describe and discuss the role of teachers and practitioners in early years to plan to and facilitate experiences that develop literacy skills across learning in meaningful playful and real-life contexts.
 Why it is important for our very young children to have rich experiences and opportunities to foster a love of reading.
-View course detailsDate, Time and Venue: 4.00pm - 6.00pm - To be confirmed
+View course detailsDate, Time and Venue September 2025 - TBC November 2025 - TBC

 Presenter: Pauline Linn and Wendy Baird - Perth and Kinross Council